Work with NYT

 - You are passionate about costuming and the arts and want to expand your skill set and understanding of what goes into a production.

-- You are 16+ as of 15th February 2025.
+- You are 16+

 - You are a collaborative person who works well within a team.